peroza/idea-dashboard-refactor/performance-notes.md

 - Add global error boundary
 - Add loading skeletons instead of basic `<p>Loading...</p>`
 - Write unit tests for the API layer and UI rendering logic

 ---

+## 7. Maintainability, Scalability & Code Consistency

+### Strategies for Maintainability & Scalability

+To ensure the codebase stays clean and maintainable as it grows:

+- I modularized responsibilities: API logic lives in a separate service (`api.js`), and UI logic stays in the component.
+- I used React Query to abstract async state management, which removes the need for manual `useState` / `useEffect` patterns and ensures data access stays declarative and centralized.
+- I applied React hooks like `useMemo` to avoid unnecessary re-renders and promote performance efficiency.
+- The app is designed so that adding new data sources or views would require minimal change to existing logic — enabling team scaling.

+### Personal Experience

+In previous work on multi-person React projects, I’ve experienced:
+- Merge conflicts due to inconsistent formatting
+- Code duplication from poor separation of concerns
+- Difficulty onboarding new developers without a clear architecture

+To solve this, I typically introduce:
+- A consistent folder structure (by feature or concern)
+- Shared reusable logic (via hooks or services)
+- Documentation and walkthroughs for setting up the local environment

+This test project follows that same mindset — lean, scalable, and clear.

+### Code Consistency in Teams

+For this test, I implemented the following:

+- ESLint with Flat Config for modern linting
+- Prettier, fully integrated with eslint-plugin-prettier
+- Airbnb style guide as base formatting reference
+- React version detection for compatibility and warning suppression

+In real-world projects, I’d add Husky + lint-staged to automate linting and formatting on each commit.
+This helps prevent formatting drift over time, especially in larger teams.

+---